How Much Does a Plastic Injection Mold Cost? Complete 2026 Pricing Guide

 - High-cavity count (16+ cavities)

-- Hot runner systems for improved quality and efficiency
+- Advanced hot runner systems for improved quality and efficiency

 Key Factors Affecting Mold Cost